AI-ready Documentation

 How often should you re-run this audit?

-Three reasonable cadences, matched to release frequency:
+Three reasonable cadences matched to release frequency:

 1. Quarterly full audit for teams shipping monthly or slower.
 Run all five steps every 90 days.
 Keep a running list of articles flagged between audits when support agents or customers report issues.

 2. Monthly spot audit for teams shipping weekly.
 Audit the top 20 articles monthly.
 Run the full five-step audit every six months.
-Monitor chatbot accuracy continuously through query logs, not just during audits.
+Monitor chatbot accuracy continuously through query logs, not just during scheduled audits.

 FAQs